aws/karpenter-provider-aws/designs/instance-type-settings.md

 Allocatable = Instance Type Resources - kubeReserved - systemReserved - evictionThreshhold
 ```

-By configuring the `InstanceType` CRD this way, we allow users to solve things like custom VM_OVERHEAD values to be more accurate on VM overhead and custom device requests to tell the scheduler to be aware of custom resources requests.
+By configuring the `InstanceType` CRD this way, we allow users to solve things like custom VM_OVERHEAD values to be more accurate on VM overhead and extended resources to tell the scheduler to be aware of resources that are not known by the scheduler by default.

 ### Pricing Information